logo

 Libby is a lawyer based in Berlin and barred in Washington State.
 At Mnemonic she specializes in digital evidence archives, litigation support, and open source investigations into international crimes and human rights violations.
 Previously, Libby worked with the Video as Evidence program at WITNESS and the Project on War Crimes and Mass Graves at the Columbia Law School Human Rights Clinic.
 She earned her J.D. from Columbia Law School.

-Project Manager
+Project Manager - Sudanese Archive

 Michael Elsanadi

-Michael is an Investigator with Mnemonic specialized in open source investigations into conflict zones in the Middle East and North Africa.
+Michael is specialized in open source investigations into conflict zones in the Middle East and North Africa.
 He has previously worked on public and confidential investigations for organizations such as Physicians for Human Rights into human rights violations committed in Syria, Sudan, and Yemen.
 Alongside conducting investigations, he runs trainings on open source investigative techniques with the Human Rights Center at UC Berkeley.
 Michael studied Middle Eastern Studies at the University of California, Berkeley.

 Gregory Waters